 Important Information About the Maine Pension Income Deduction and Your MainePERS Benefit

 Individuals who receive MainePERS benefits and file their taxes in the State of Maine may qualify for a pension income deduction for all or part of their MainePERS benefit.
-The amount of the pension income deduction available varies depending on the tax year and will be reduced by social security or railroad retirement benefits you may receive.
-The maximum deductions for individual taxpayers for tax years beginning in 2022 and 2023 are $25,000 and $30,000, respectively.
-For tax years beginning on or after January 1, 2024, the maximum pension income deduction is $35,000.
+The amount of the pension income deduction available is based on the maximum annual Social Security benefit for someone retiring that year at full retirement age reduced by any Social Security or railroad retirement benefits received.

 To qualify for this deduction, the pension income must be earned by the person receiving the benefit, with the exception of a spouse receiving survivor benefits under an eligible pension plan.
 A spouse who receives a portion of their spouse’s benefit while both are living cannot take a pension income deduction for that amount.
 Income received by a former spouse receiving a portion of a member’s benefit under a qualified domestic relations order does not qualify for this deduction.